Pinta365/WebPulseBackend/docs/src/backend.md

      inspect it to understand the required variables.
 Make any necessary changes to match your local setup.

 5. **Start the WebPulse Analytics Backend**:
    - Run the following command to start the WebPulse Analytics backend.
-The `-A` flag allows all permissions for Deno, and `mod.ts` is the entry point of the project:

      ```bash
-     deno run -A mod.ts
+     deno task dev
      ```

    - The backend will start, and you will be able to access it locally via HTTPS.